-The changes also mean that if your turnover is \$2 million or more, you can access the capital gains tax concessions for small business if you meet the net asset test.
+The changes also mean that if your turnover is \$2 million or more, you can access the capital gains tax concessions for small business if you meet the maximum net asset value test.
 The threshold for this test has increased to \$6 million.
 However, you must meet certain conditions.